voipnorm/CE-ProducerPublic/README.md

 4. Local network access to all endpoints that are to be controlled by CEP.
 5. Webex Control Hub Integration Client ID and Secret(required for custom builds only).

-## Usage

-1. Log into CEP using your configure device tags to filter your devices.
-2. Configure mute options for your video endpoints.
-3. Join video devices to an in-progress meeting.
-Meeting must be in progress otherwise devices may be stuck at "Are you the Host".
-4. Select devices to "Go Live" as desired.

 ## How To Use Demo